watson-developer-cloud/discovery-components/docs/components/custom_components.md

 ## Write everything from scratch

-The example above uses a custom component alongside several existing Discovery Components.
-But you may wish to create everything from scratch.
-There's two ways to approach this.
+The previous example uses a custom component along with several existing Discovery Components.
+But you might want to create everything from scratch.
+There are two ways to approach adding your own code.

 First, you can continue to use `<DiscoverySearch>`.
 It is a component which does not render UI, but provides an API and properties for dealing with search.
 It is an abstraction on top of Discovery API.